Nitramide

+Nitramide or nitroamine is a chemical compound with the molecular formula H2N\sNO2|auto=1.
+It is an isomer of hyponitrous acid.
+Nitramide can be viewed as a nitrogen analog of nitric acid (HO\sNO2), in which the hydroxyl group \sOH is replaced with the amino group \sNH2.

+Substituted derivatives R^{1}R^{2}N\sNO2 are termed nitramides or nitroamines as well and see wide use as explosives: examples include RDX and HMX.

 Structure

 The nitramide molecule is essentially an amine group (\sNH2) bonded to a nitro group (\sNO2).
 It is reported to be non-planar in the gas phase, but planar in the crystal phase.

 Synthesis

 Thiele and Lachman's original synthesis of nitramide involved the hydrolysis of potassium nitrocarbamate: